 How to Grow Black Beans from seeds in your vegetable garden.
 Looking for a new plant to grow in your garden this year?
 Try growing black beans!
 They’re easy to grow, produce a good yield and store great for recipes!

 It’s the beginning of March which means your garden has already crossed your mind.
-We’ll start planting seeds indoors in about a week for our Spring garden, but it’s never too early to start planning for Summer.
+We’ll start planting our seeds indoors (tip: check out my post on how to germinate seeds!) in about a week for our Spring garden, but it’s never too early to start planning for Summer.
 Whenever I post a black bean recipe I get a few readers that say they want to grow black beans.
 You know what?
 You should!
 You all should!

 If you are looking for a new plant to grow in your 2017 garden, why not try dry black beans?